vintagetoolpatch/vintagetoolpatch.github.io/_posts/2023-10-29-carltonscroop.md

 Andy Tuckwell brought me a massive beast of a Syracuse wood boring bit that has to be seen to be believed.
 It had a wooden tube to hold it made with the bit itself, and staring at it you suddenly understand how wooden pipes were once a thing.

-Shrenik Savla-Shash turned up, and brought me my copy of the wonderful "British Saws & Saw Makers" by Simon Barley.
+Shrenik Savla-Shah turned up, and brought me my copy of the wonderful "British Saws & Saw Makers" by Simon Barley.

 Alexander Angell and Phil Bristow, both Bench Talk friends made it down to hang out and help drool over tools as well.